Masculine Gender: Rules, Word Lists and Examples for Students

 Examples of Masculine Gender

 Masculine gender words are used to talk about boys, men, or male animals.
 They show that the person or animal is male.
-For example, words like father, king, lion, and rooster are all masculine.
-Let’s look at some more examples of masculine gender in people, animals, titles, and professions.
+For example, words like 'father', 'king', 'lion' and 'rooster' are all masculine.
+Let's look at some more examples of masculine gender in people, animals, titles and professions.

-People & Relations
+A. People and Relations

 • Man